Amari Cooper Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Matchup vs. Arizona

-- Cooper totaled 79 receiving yards in his one career matchup against the Cardinals, 15.5 more than his over/under in Sunday's game.
+- Cooper's 79 receiving yards in his single career matchup against the Cardinals are 15.5 more than his over/under for Sunday's game.

-- Cooper caught a touchdown pass in that contest against the Cardinals.
+- Cooper caught a touchdown pass in that game against the Cardinals.

 - Note: Cooper's stats vs. Cardinals date back to 2016.

-- The 225.1 yards per game the Cardinals are conceding through the air makes them the NFL's fifth-ranked pass defense.
+- The 225.1 yards per game the Cardinals are allowing through the air makes them the NFL's fifth-ranked pass defense.

-- The Cardinals' defense is 20th in the NFL, giving up 1.6 passing touchdowns per game.
+- With 24 passing TDs conceded this season, the Cardinals defense is ranked 20th in the league.

 Recent Performances

-- Against the Football Team last week, Cooper was targeted 11 times and picked up 85 yards on seven receptions while scoring one touchdown.
+- In last week's game against the Football Team, Cooper was targeted 11 times and recorded seven catches for 85 yards and scored one touchdown.

-- Cooper's stat line during his last three games includes 14 grabs for 144 yards and two touchdowns.
-He put up 48.0 yards per game, and was targeted 23 times.
+- Cooper has caught 14 passes on 23 targets for 144 yards and two touchdowns during his last three games, averaging 48.0 yards per game.

 Cooper's Dallas Teammates